WindowBlinds: Skin design

 The popularity of various designs has changed along with the skinning community.
 Initially, remakes (or "ports") of older operating systems like BeOS and AmigaOS were very popular.
 Users then began to explore the potential of such features as freeform skinning, titlebar animation, and scripting, resulting in a number of unique skins.

 SkinStudio is a popular software tool by Stardock used to create skins for WindowBlinds, as well as programs such as ObjectBar, WebBlinds, PocketBlinds, Koala Player and Windows Media Player.
 It is a component of Object Desktop, but is also sold separately, and a version is available as a free download.
 SkinStudio uses a Universal Skin Format (USF) that can be used to create one skin and export it to multiple skin formats.
 In practice, skins often need further editing after being created from this template, but it can be of use when developing a suite of skins. msstyle files are imported into USF before being converted to one of the WindowBlinds skin formats.

-Performance issues

-Stardock WindowBlinds generally has had a bad reputation within the Windows modification community due to various parts of the software being poorly optimized.
-For example, when titlebar transparency is enabled, window titlebars become very laggy when several windows are opened, regardless of whether they're shown on the screen or not.
-This is due to the software constantly refreshing the blurred areas, creating a needlessly heavy load on both the CPU and the GPU.
-Even when titlebar transparency is not enabled, performance still significantly suffers, with programs often taking up to one to two seconds longer to open due to the way the software hooks running processes.
-Users have also reported font preferences being ignored, and a small version of the Segoe UI font being forcibly used in Windows Explorer.